miguelgrinberg/react-flask-app/inbox/email_06.md

 Morning team,

 Or should I say afternoon?
 Sorry, it was a late one last night, we were in the pub getting excited about our product.
-We were talking about the landing page where we show the Star Wars movies.
-The newest ones were awful!
-I think we should filter them out so that we only ever show the originals (there should never have been any more after the first 3!)
+We were talking about the landing page where we show all movies.
+Movies after the year 2000 are awful!
+I think we should filter them out so that we only ever show movies made before the year 2000.

 Nik

 ## Tips

-Sounds like we have some pretty opinionated requirements!
+It sounds like we have some pretty opinionated requirements!

 Take a look at [MainPage](../src/pages/MainPage.jsx) and at this code:

 `const moviesData = mockedMovies.Search`

 Search is a list of movies.
-[Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) in JavaScript have a number of ready made functions available on them - for example, map, filter, forEach.
+[Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) in JavaScript have a number of ready-made functions available on them, for example, map, filter, forEach.

 The general way to use them is as follows: